-The medical studies are just the beginning of a long training that usually never ends since doctors and obviously, future doctors are in a status of perpetual training.
+Medical studies are just the beginning of a long training that usually never ends since doctors and obviously, future doctors are in a status of perpetual training.
 Thus, collecting practical experiences as well as theoretical skills seems like never being enough.

-If you can recognize yourself in one of those students then once our bullets of the Erasmus student mobility, the Erasmus Placement mobility and the IFMSA clerkships are gone, the last chance to get an exchange is obviously the Visiting Student status.
+If you can recognise yourself in one of those students then once our bullets of the Erasmus student mobility, the Erasmus Placement mobility and the IFMSA clerkships are gone, the last chance to get an exchange is obviously the Visiting Student status.

-The visiting student status requires some more time since the main rule is that you need to find the contacts and apply to a foreign school by your own.
+The visiting student status requires some more time since the main rule is that you need to find the contacts and apply to a foreign school on your own.
 Moreover, in order to leave your home institution, (freezing your curriculum and at the same time enrol temporarily in another institution) might take some more bureaucratic steps than you normally would have been dealing with during the Erasmus.

 In order to make a simple list and tell you the most important steps I must advise you that those might change from institution to institution, so, in the end, you should check it out by your own if what you did is actually enough or you need some more papers.

 Before you goOur academic Erasmus coordinator - usually a professor of our school - is the main figure who is supposed to help us, giving us a list of partner schools which already accepted bilateral agreements between our faculty and another one in a foreign country.
 The agreements are usually blocked and reserved for the Erasmus mobility but it often happens that they accept numerous students over the official number.
 If you are not interested in one these medical schools between these agreements or your application requests to all of them were rejected, we pass to the next step.